david-hernandez/drupal8-oop/13-Traits/README.md

 a trait and include the trait in your class.
 Since they are similar to classes, and not just a file you dump functions in, they gain all the benefits of namespacing and autoloading.
 That makes it much easier to find them and include them.

+In PHP you cannot extend multiple classes, so traits solve the problem of getting functionality from multiple places.

 Let's take the `getKingdom()` method from the abstract class example and put it in a trait.

 ```$xslt